Roulette Bet Options: Inside, Outside & Call Bets

 Last updated:

 Every roulette spin offers dozens of betting options — from a single number paying 35:1 to a simple red/black wager at even money.
-Understanding the difference between inside bets, outside bets, and announced bets is fundamental to playing roulette with any degree of strategy.
-This guide covers every bet type available on both European and American roulette tables.
+Understanding the difference between inside bets, outside bets and announced bets is the foundation of playing with any kind of structure.
+This page covers every standard bet type, with payouts, win odds and chip placement for each.
+For the underlying maths, see the odds & payouts overview; for the table rules these bets exist within, see the roulette rules page.

 10+